-4.6.6.
-Drainage
+2.8.6 Drainage

-The City of Kalamunda does not have any planning / management strategies currently in place for drainage in the activity centre plan area.
+The City of Kalamunda does not have any planning / management strategies currently in place for drainage in the precinct structure plan area.
 The City does however have plans to upgrade drainage within Barber Street, Haynes Street, Canning Road and Kalamunda Road.
 A portion of the proposed upgrade works have been completed to date.

-It is recommended that a detailed drainage study of the activity centre plan area is completed to provide guidance on any further upgrades that may be required to accommodate future development.
-It is recommended that this is carried out prior to any further road upgrades within the activity centre plan area to avoid potential reworks being required should drainage infrastructure require upgrading.
+It is recommended that a detailed drainage study of the precinct structure plan area is completed to provide guidance on any further upgrades that may be required to accommodate future development.
+It is recommended that this is carried out prior to any further road upgrades within the precinct structure plan area to avoid potential reworks being required should drainage infrastructure require upgrading.